theinvertedform/umt.world/about.md

 	* Technical implementation depends on the version control system (VCS) used.
 The general idea is a summary of changes to the website; short, uncategorised posts: as well as a log of achievements, publications, and notable activity.
 A cross between a changelog and a blog, a single long page with posts under yearly / monthly headings.
 * umt.world/about --- About page with practitioner's statement, followed by a longer essay on the content and form of writing found on the website; notes on design.
 * umt.world/links --- Links page with information on technical features of my tools and processes (computer, OS, writing environment, archival practises, writing habits, lifestyle, other hobbies, etc), as well as external links.
-* umt.world/{page} --- (for long-term stability, each page should have a one word URL)
+* umt.world/{page} --- (for long-term stability, each page should have a 1-2 word URL)
 	* Page header metadata in proposed order of appearance:
 		* index page category ("Art Criticism", "Film Criticism", "Philosophy", "Communist Theory")
 		* Page title
-		* Date posted / date updated (how to implement a revision history TBD)
+		* Date posted / date updated
-		* tags, based on a set of archival standards (e.g. MARC Standards)
+		* tags, based on a set of archival standards
-		* 1 sentence description (used for social media posts)
+		* 1 sentence description
 		* abstract
 		* table of contents
 	* Page footer:
-		* link to guestbook (anonymous, general feedback)
+		* link to the page's canonical social media posts
-		* link to the page's canonical social media posts (redirect commenting to social media, generating algorithmic engagement)
+		* link to send feedback

 # Content

 My writing practise includes critical writing, research, and fiction.
 The first depends on a constant, renewed encounter with primary works.
-My research into the history of film and art is centred around the concept of the avant-garde.
-My philosophical research into debates on the relationship between art and society. debates in the history of film and art, as well as engagement with philosophy. second involves works primarily represented on this website.
+My research into the history of art is focused on modernism and contemporary digital culture.
+All of my writing is informed by philosophical research.
+Second involves works primarily represented on this website.

 * Research-based content
 	* umt.world/marxism --- Collecting everything I know about Marxism (sections: "value", "commodity fetishism", "metabolic rift", etc).
 Annotated bibliography.